-Keynes (1936) was very much concerned with the consequences for macroeconomics and monetary policy of the zero bound on nominal interest rates.4That concern was revived by Summers (1991, 1996) and Fischer (1996).
-Summers and Fischer argue that central banks should target inflation in a range as high as 3 percent per year so that the inflation premium would make room for nominal interest rates to fall an additional three percentage points before hitting the zero bound.
-In section 1 I review this and other suggestions for dealing with the zero bound that have appeared in the literature.
+Keynes (1936) was very much concerned with the consequences for macroeconomics and monetary policy of the zero bound on nominal interest rates.4 That concern was revived by Summers (1991,1996) and Fischer (1996).
+Summers and Fischer argue that central banks should target inflation in a range as high as 3 percent per year so that the inflation premium would make room for nominal interest rates to fall an additional 3 percentage points before hitting the zero bound.
+In Section 2 I review this and other suggestions for dealing with the zero bound that have appeared in the literature.
 None of the alternatives is entirely satisfactory.

-In the main body of the paper I propose three options that could allow a central bank to overcome the zero bound on interest rate policy: a carry tax on money, open market purchases in long bonds, and monetary transfers.
+In the main body of the paper I propose three options which could allow a central bank to overcome the zero bound on interest rate policy: a carry tax on money, open market purchases in long bonds, and monetary transfers.
 The first half of the paper considers the mechanics of lowering the floor on nominal interest rates by imposing a storage (carry) tax on money.
 The second half explores the power of open market purchases and monetary transfers to stimulate the economy when nominal interest rates are at the zero (or lower) bound given by the cost of carry on money.

 Following Fisher's insight, I recommend that a central bank put in place systems to raise the cost of storing money by imposing a carry tax on its monetary liabilities.
 If a cost of carry were imposed on money, then expansionary open market operations could make nominal interest rates negative.
 Lenders could be made to accept negative nominal interest on loans rather than pay the carry tax on money.
-Although Keynes (1936) and others mentioned the possibility of taxing money for this purpose, the idea has never been taken seriously because of its administrative costliness, and because the zero bound was not an issue until the return to price stability.5 In light of recent advances in payments technology and the less than satisfactory alternatives, imposing a carry tax on money seems to be a reasonable way of dealing with the zero bound.
-I present and develop a proposal for imposing a carry tax in section 2.
+Although Keynes (1936) and others mentioned the possibility of taxing money for this purpose, the idea has never been taken seriously because of its administrative costliness, and because the zero bound was not an issue until the return to price stability.
+In light of recent advances in payments technology and the less than satisfactory alternatives, imposing a carry tax on money seems to be a reasonable way of dealing with the zero bound.
+I present and develop a proposal for imposing a carry tax in Section 3.

 Under my proposal, the floor on short-term nominal interest rates would be determined by the carry tax imposed by a central bank on electronic reserve balances.
 When interest rates are pressed against that floor, a monetary policy committee could vary the carry tax in order to adjust its interest rate target.
 The carry tax would anchor the short end of the yield curve much as, say, the intended federal funds rate does today in the United States.
-To assure that the carry tax on electronic
+To assure that the carry tax on electronic reserve balances sets the economy's nominal interest rate floor, a carry tax could also be imposed on currency and vault cash.
+I discuss how this might be done, too.